 Parking is available at ‘The Hub’ which is accessed from the business park entrance just above Bodiam station.
-DO NOT USE THE JUNCTION ROAD ENTRANCE WE USED LAST YEAR.
-You will make your way along a torch-lit track through the orchards to a clearing where the celebrations will take place beside a roaring fire.
+From the carpark, you will make your way along a torch-lit track through the orchards to a clearing where the celebrations will take place beside a roaring fire.
 There will be a good selection of food and drinks available, including – but by no means limited to – CIDER!
-Everyone will be encouraged to join in with the ceremony which will include music, drumming, and generally making a lot of noise!
+The Hub café will be open throughout Everyone will be encouraged to join in with the ceremony which will include music, drumming, and generally making a lot of noise!
 The event is suitable for all ages; parents must be responsible for their children at all times.
 The celebrations will be held in a working orchard and will include a few loud bangs.

 What to bring

 Old apple tree we wassail thee And hoping thou will bear For the Lord doth know where we shall be 'Til apples come another year For to bear well and to bloom well So merry let us be Let every man take off his hat And shout to the old apple tree Old apple tree we wassail thee And hoping thou will bear Hat fulls, cap fulls, three bushel bag fulls And a little heap under the stairs!